LBellosguardo/WorkoutDesignerApp/README.md

 ## Brief Rundown:
 This is an app created for a  physical trainer which drastically cuts down on the tedious process of designing and generating customized workouts for their clients.
 The user will be able to save all necessary exercises into a local database to draw from and create detailed workouts, and in turn will be able to save and retrieve these workouts.
-The workouts will be able to be generated in both PDF and Excel format.
+The workouts will be able to be generated in both Google sheets format with the option to save as a PDF.
 This app is written in Python, using the tkinter module for all GUI programming.

 ## Snapshots So Far:
 ### *Features and designs are not final*